adampaquette/Typely/README.md

 C# 9.0 introduced `record` types to the language and provides an easy way to declare reference types with equality based on immutable values.

 C# 10 came with `record structs` to declare value types.
-Theses record types are nice because they provide auto implementation of IEquatable<T> and operators ==, != but they lack validations.
+Theses record types are nice because they provide auto implementation of IEquatable<T> and operators ==, !=.

 https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct
 https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#record-types